oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 ### Suggested mitigations

 - before adopting a complex support platform, consider whether the value provided (in terms of easy-to-use features) justifies the additional complexity and maintenance requirements.
-(The consensus for MELD is that the features offered by tghe React/Redux platform did enable results that otherwise would probably not have been achieved.)
+(The consensus for MELD is that the features offered by the React/Redux platform did enable results that otherwise would probably not have been achieved.)

 - when adopting a complex support platform, consider a strategy or practice to ensure that the underlying dependencies can be safely updated.
 Ideally, this will involve having some form of automated testing and continuous integration in place.
 Try to keep dependencies up-to-date as you go, rather than relying on infrequent updates of multiple dependencies.

+- in selecting dependencies, consider whether they are actively maintained.
+A problem we encountered was with dependencies that were not maintained, and as a result were not updated to use newer versions of the underlying React platform, leading to attempting to use multiple incompatible versions.
+The exhortation to keep dependencies up-to-date applies also to indirect dependencies, which depends on other developers.

 - consider how to create a complete snapshot, including all supporting components, of a working version of an application.
 For example, as a Docker image?
 (Bear in mind that for a web based application, there remains a possible dependency on the browser used.)

 ## 4.2 Inconsistent build and runtime environments